sisrfeng/coc-wiki/F.A.Q.md

 ## Input highlight not updated when selected complete item changed.

-That could only be resolved after [neovim/pull/8377](https://github.com/neovim/neovim/pull/8377) merged, and you have `TextChangedP` event available in your neovim.
+The problem could be resolved after [neovim/pull/8377](https://github.com/neovim/neovim/pull/8377) merged, and you have `TextChangedP` event available in your neovim.

 ## Is it possible to highlight the characters in complete items?